 B) Values for the different β over the course of the simulation as they are implemented for the different intervention phases.

-C) Values of the corresponding Re’s (colors) for the different subpopulations and the overall R0 (black) during the different intervention phases.
+C) Values of the corresponding Re’s (colors) for the different subpopulations and the overall Re (black) during the different intervention phases.